Volga, South Dakota: Public schools

 Volga is served by the Sioux Valley School District.
 The district has one elementary school, one middle school, and one high school.
 Students attend Sioux Valley High School.
 Three communities are included in the Sioux Valley school system: Bruce, Sinai, and Volga.

 The Sioux Valley Cossacks football team is traditionally one of the strongest teams in the 11B classification.

 As of 2020, the Sioux Valley Cossacks competitive cheer team has won 14 consecutive State A Cheer titles.

 Private schools

 Volga also has a private K through 8th school called the Volga Christian School.

+Media

+Newspapers

+The Volga Tribune is a local weekly newspaper that has been published since 1882.

+Radio

+The KBRK radio station has been broadcasting in the Brookings area since 1955.
+KV91 (KVAA) was founded with its studios in Volga in 1983.
+It changed its call sign to KJJQ in 1985, moving its studios into an old railroad depot in Brookings in 1990.